MA Islamic Studies

-This programme is designed to allow you to develop knowledge and understanding of Islam as a religion, as well as the history, thought and culture of Muslims.
-In so doing, it offers society the resource of intellectually trained individuals who are capable of acting as conduits of knowledge between British and Islamic cultures both within Britain and in the Muslim world.
+This programme is designed to help you develop knowledge and understanding of Islam as a religion, as well as the history, thought and culture of Muslims.

 You will take classes and receive instruction in Arabic, as well as Islamic history and modern Middle Eastern history, plus two option courses from a wide range offered by the University of Edinburgh.

 You will take courses on the religion of Islam and on Islamic and Middle Eastern cultures.
 You may continue with your Arabic language studies or take other option courses of your choice.

-You may have the option to study abroad, where you will continue to study a range of courses on subjects relating to Islam or the Middle East, including history, politics, religion or cultural studies.
+You may have the option to study abroad.
+Regardless of location, you will study a range of courses on subjects relating to Islam or the Middle East.

 Find out more about the compulsory and optional courses in this degree programme.

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

-You will have the opportunity to apply for an Erasmus exchange in Istanbul.
+You will have the opportunity to apply for an exchange in Istanbul.